-Full details of noise monitoring locations and sensitive receivers will be provided in the draft EIS for the flight paths, to be released in the second half of 2023.
+Full details of noise monitoring locations and sensitive receivers are available in the draft EIS for the flight paths.

 • Terrain data: The height of the ground relative to aircraft altitude affects the aircraft noise received on the ground.
 The effects of higher and lower terrain are taken into account in modelling the noise contours.